dping1/AWS_P3_Workshop/README.md

 The code and instructions in this workshop assume only one student is using a given AWS account at a time.
 If you try sharing an account with another student, you'll run into naming conflicts for certain resources.
 You can work around these by appending a unique suffix to the resources that fail to create due to conflicts, but the instructions do not provide details on the changes required to make this work.

-You will be provided with AWS credit for this workshop.
-Please ask a workshop speaker or support staff for an AWS credit code, and use this [link](https://console.aws.amazon.com/billing/home?#/credits) to apply the credit to your AWS Account.
+If you are provided with AWS credit for this workshop, use this [link](https://console.aws.amazon.com/billing/home?#/credits) to apply the credit to your AWS Account.

 ### AWS Region